reuters-graphics/ask-json/README.md

 There are some conditions: You won't have access to the `name` property on your questions.
 Also, all functions will **not** have access to any previous answers -- e.g., `(prev, values) => { ... }`.

 Lastly, the `message` property does not follow the usual signature in prompts.js.
-Instead, you can supply a static string or a function which receives two params: the object dot-path of the variable being set and a message from ajv if the current value is invalid.
+Instead, you can supply a string or a function which receives two params: the object dot-path of the variable being set and the validation error raised by ajv.
+If `message` is a string, you can use a [chalk tagged template literal](https://github.com/chalk/chalk#tagged-template-literal) to add a bit of color to your message.

 Here's an example of some custom prompts: